Seagate/halon/rfc/016-recovery-coordinator-settings.md

   writeOptionMap :: SettingsDescription -> Section -> Name -> Settings
                  -> a -> Settings
     -- write option to storage

+  readOption :: Option  a -> PhaseM ... a
+    -- read option value inside the rule

+  writeOption :: Option a -> a -> PhaseM .. ()
+    -- write new option value inside the rule

 Inside RC engine user carry an data structure for options presented as follows: